fortrabbit/help/docs/git-troubleshooting.md

 !!
 Could not get lock on repository; probably deployment in progress.
 ```

-Wait around 20 minutes when you see the above message when deploying.
+Wait around 20 minutes if you see the above message when deploying.
 That can happen when somebody else is deploying at the same time, a Git deployment was cancelled or there was a connection error during the deployment.
-That should not happen often, but can happen from time to time.
+It should not happen often, but can happen from time to time.
 As the error suggests, the fortrabbit deploy service makes sure that only one deployment is ongoing at a time.
-That will be cancelled after some time if not finished before successfully.
-Contact support, if the repository lock is not resolving or if that happens often or even all the time.
+That will be cancelled after some time if not finished successfully.
+Contact support, if the repository lock is not resolving or if this happens often.

 ### Git client max connections